 Traveling to Cozumel by ferry is an excellent option as well.
 The ferry to Cozumel only departs from Playa del Carmen, which is a touristy beach town located about 1 – 1.5 hours south of Cancun.

-There are two ferry companies that run the 30-minute route between Playa del Carmen and Cozumel regularly throughout the day.
+There are two ferry companies that run the approximately 30-minute route between Playa del Carmen and Cozumel regularly throughout the day.
 You can purchase your ticket in advance or upon your arrival.

 The ferry ride from Cancun to Isla Mujeres only takes 20 minutes, and as with Cozumel, ferry departures are frequent.